-Working with student volunteers can make your public engagement activity come alive for the people involved.
-The beneficiaries gain a unique perspective on the subject matter and the students gain the experience of interacting with the public, thereby increasing their knowledge and working understanding of the subject matter.
+The participants gain a unique perspective on the subject matter, and the students gain the experience of interacting with the public, as well as increasing their knowledge and working understanding of the subject matter.

 To you as academics, student volunteers:

 Improve their own understanding of course content through engaging with it in a practical way

 To the student volunteers, public engagement activity gives them:

 Opportunity to gain practical experience of working with the public related to their field

 Different perspectives, from an academic member of staff

 Establish what is already going on in the university – paid and voluntary.
 This could be located in a number of places, such as the students' union, careers service or widening participation office.
 There is no point in re-inventing the wheel, and there may be people with much experience in this area, who can support you in your work